March 11, 2025

 Many people entering prison have poorer physical and mental health than the general population.1

-Many also have co-occurring mental illness.1
+Many also have co-occurring mental health disorders.1

 People in prison have often experienced social exclusion, disadvantage and trauma before being imprisoned.2